RadialDevGroup/ombudsman/development/STORY_WRITING.md

 3. Querying related object(s) (1 story each, perhaps)
 4. Accepting webhook posts and requests
 5. Constructing a mock interface for testing (Possibly a node-based api to serve fixtures)
-6. Buidling additional services around API interfaces (This is a good story to imply refactoring into)
+6. Building additional services around API interfaces (This is a good story to apply refactoring to)

 **Note**